Ornamental grasses are increasingly being used in our landscapes as an alternative to shrubs.

 Some ornamentals, such as Fakahatchee grass (Tripsacum dactyloides), are evergreen in some parts of the country.

 For these types, just rake through them a couple times a season with gloved hands to draw out any dead material.

 If an evergreen grass grows to be too large, you can cut it back every couple of years.
 And of course, clip out the occasional dead blade as you encounter it.

 Low Maintenance and Attractive

 Elegant and flowy, ornamental grasses make a visually appealing addition to modern landscapes.

 Do you have any of these types of plants in your landscape?
 When do you cut them back?
-Tell us about it in the comments section below, and learn more about ornamental grasses here.
+Tell us about it in the comments section below.

 And to learn more about growing ornamental grasses in your garden, check out these guides next: